John Bruce Yeh: Personal life

-Yeh's first wife was Jody Yeh, a social worker, who is of Jewish descent; they have two daughters, Molly and Jenna.
+Yeh's first wife was Jody Shinbrod Yeh, a social worker, who is of Jewish descent; they have two daughters, Molly and Jenna.
 Yeh's second wife is Teresa Reilly, a clarinetist, and together, they have a daughter, Mia.
 Yeh, his wife Reilly, and his daughter Molly Yeh, a percussionist, perform together on the album Synergy released by Naxos Records in the Naxos Wind Band Classics series.